manish6007/MyRepo/Spark/RDD/RDD Basics/readme.md

 2. End of the day everything is RDD in spark.
 3. RDD is the collection of elements(Grouping of data)
 4. RDD's are by default immutable.
+5. RDD is a pointer to the data.

 spark session object is used while working with spark sql.